Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 What the hell was going on at Little Rock that Bush was afraid of?

-Randy Duke Cunningham, they keep talking about the U.S. attorney Carol Lamb, Duke Cunningham's in jail.
+Randy Duke Cunningham, they keep talking about the U.S. Attorney Carol Lamb.

-Uh anyway, th this is this is uh this continues to defy my credulity.
+Anyway, this continues to defy my credulity.

-I I I I watch this stuff and I know what's happening.
+I watch this stuff and I know what's happening.

-I watch the drive bys and know exactly what they're doing.
+I know exactly what they're doing.

-I know what people like Schumer are doing, who is disingenuous and phony, concerned as he can be.
+I know what people like Schumer are doing, who is disingenuous and phony concerned as he can be.

-He's I mean.
+He's, I mean.

 You know something else?

-For the first five years of the Bush administration, the U.S. attorney for the Southern District of New York, which is Manhattan, was a protege of Chuck Schumer.
+For the first five years of the Bush administration, the U.S. Attorney for the Southern District of New York, which is Manhattan, was a protege of Chuck Schumer.

 And Bush didn't get rid of him.

-But uh Schumer's guy was kept in office.
+I forget his name, but Schumer's guy was kept in office.

-Schumer had this guy that I forget his name, and I don't I don't remember all the details, but uh uh this this protege uh Schumer had plans for him for something to you know jumpstart his career, he'll give him a career boost, which is fine.
+I guess Schumer had this guy that I forget his name, and I don't remember all the details, but this protégé, Schumer had plans for him for something to jumpstart his career.

 Don't misunderstand me on this.